 4. ValQ Power BI template Apps with pre-defined data models for major SMB ERPs like Dynamics F&O, Quick Books, Xero, Net Suite

-5. Popularizing ValQ for business modelling exercises in educational institutions
+5. Popularizing ValQ for Modern Visual Planning exercises in educational institutions

 6. … and more

 This blog wouldn’t be complete if I don’t summarize my high-level thoughts on our overall experience.

 1. The Microsoft Power BI team genuinely treats their partners like customers and give the greatest gift someone can give i.e., “Time”.
 Without their involvement & guidance, we probably would have taken a lot longer to come to this stage.